openebs/website/docs/main/quickstart-guide/installation.md

 helm install openebs --namespace openebs openebs/openebs --create-namespace
 ```

-The above commands will install OpenEBS LocalPV Hostpath, OpenEBS LocalPV LVM, OpenEBS LocalPV ZFS, and OpenEBS Replicated Engine components in `openebs` namespace and chart name as `openebs`.
+The above commands will install OpenEBS LocalPV Hostpath, OpenEBS LocalPV LVM, OpenEBS LocalPV ZFS, and OpenEBS Replicated Storage components in `openebs` namespace and chart name as `openebs`.

 :::note
-If you do not want to install OpenEBS Replicated Engine, use the following command:
+If you do not want to install OpenEBS Replicated Storage, use the following command:

 ```
 helm install openebs --namespace openebs openebs/openebs --set mayastor.enabled=false --create-namespace